kubernetes-sigs/cluster-api-operator/docs/book/src/02_installation/04_helm-chart-installation.md

 helm install capi-operator capi-operator/cluster-api-operator --create-namespace -n capi-operator-system
 ```

-#### Installing cert-manager using Helm chart

-CAPI operator Helm chart supports provisioning of cert-manager as a dependency.
-It is disabled by default, but you can enable it with `--set cert-manager.enabled=true` option to `helm install` command or inside of `cert-manager` section in [values.yaml](https://github.com/kubernetes-sigs/cluster-api-operator/blob/main/hack/charts/cluster-api-operator/values.yaml) file.
-Additionally you can define other [parameters](https://artifacthub.io/packages/helm/cert-manager/cert-manager#configuration) provided by the cert-manager chart.

 #### Installing providers using Helm chart

 The operator Helm chart supports a "quickstart" option for bootstrapping a management cluster.
 The user experience is relatively similar to [clusterctl init](https://cluster-api.sigs.k8s.io/clusterctl/commands/init.html?highlight=init#clusterctl-init):